 Cancel the Cancel Culture!

-For those familiar with his controlling conduct, he who emotionally blackmailed a lover in a self-pitying act of self-harm, this won’t be a surprise: Marilyn Manson recently came under fire for presumably be a domestic abuser.
+For those familiar with his controlling conduct, he who emotionally blackmailed a lover in a self-pitying act of self-harm, this wouldn't have come as a surprise: Marilyn Manson came under fire for being a domestic abuser.
 Here’s a man who, after all, shamelessly displayed in his autobiography abusive and repellent backstage behaviours on some of his most vulnerable fans.
 The writing, then, might have been on the wall all along.
 Guilty or not, though, it got me thinking.

 Debates are healthy.
 Censorship is not.
 Yet, there has been an increasing trend these past few years whereas artists and public figures in general can’t take the risk of sharing opinions without exposing themselves to crass online abuse, and the silence culture and overall stigma of a ‘woke’ movement which has more to do with holier-than-thou arrogance and intolerance than the open mindedness of our Enlightenment heritage.
 JK Rowling comes to mind.
 Amélie Wen Zhao suffered the brunt before her, as had various thinkers of the so-called Intellectual Dark Web and countless other comedians and journalists.
 In fact, cyber bullying and online mob lynching is not limited to celebrities.
 I have author friends who decided to stay clear of politics, for fear of ‘offending’ and get abused too as a result, let alone losing sells of their books because of personal views which have nothing to do with their work!